LwsChlds/Crowd-Detection/inference/README.md

 The intervals of which it will process frames from a video can be changed by editing **interval**

-If a video input is used as the **mediaIn** for TensorRt, it will save outputs inside the chosen **outputFile** with names as **outputIMG**%d where %d is the increasing frame number.
+If a video input is used as the **mediaIn** for TensorRT, it will save outputs inside the chosen **outputFile** with names as **outputIMG**%d where %d is the increasing frame number.
 These frames can be combined back into a video using FFmpeg.
 For example, a 30fps video where **outputIMG** was set to **out** the frames are saved into a video called stiched_video.mp4 using:

     ffmpeg -framerate 30 -i out%d.jpg -vf "crop=trunc(iw/2)*2:trunc(ih/2)*2" -y ./stiched_video.mp4

-To run faster processing producing an output image can be disabled by changing the value of **outputTF** to 0
+To run faster processing, producing an output image can be disabled by changing the value of **outputTF** to 0

 The output image can either be a heatmap on an empty page (overlay = 0) or be saved as an overlay from the original frame (overlay = 1)